heavygee/hello-dalle-discordbot/README.md

 OPENAI_API_KEY=your_openai_api_key
 BOTSPAM_CHANNEL_ID=your_botspam_channel_id
 WELCOME_CHANNEL_NAME=new-users
+GENERAL_CHANNEL_ID=your_general_channel_id
 WELCOME_PROMPT=Create a welcome image for a new Discord user with the username '{username}'.
 Incorporate the users avatar into the image, its described as: {avatar}
 WILDCARD=0
 ```
+GENERAL_CHANNEL_ID: The ID of the general channel where the bot will suggest profile pictures to users without profile pictures.
 ### Running with Docker

 For details on running this project with Docker, visit the [Docker Hub page](https://hub.docker.com/r/heavygee/hello-dalle-discordbot).